pywbem/pywbemtools/README.rst

     };

-Executing the EnumerateInstance operation with ``-o`` option that returns instance names:
+Executing the CIM-XML EnumerateInstance operation with ``-o`` option that returns instance names:

 .. code-block:: text